Tuition and Financial Aid

 Books, field trips and most school supplies are included in the annual tuition.

 Woodland School does require a uniform dress code.
 Uniforms should be purchased online at Land's End prior to the beginning of school and are not included in tuition.
-Woodland has a Gently Used Uniform Closet that families share uniforms as they outgrown them to trade and swap uniform pieces.
+Woodland has a gently used Uniform Closet where families trade and swap uniform pieces as students outgrow them.

-Middle School families are asked to provide a laptop for all students in grades 5-8.
+Middle School families are asked to provide a Chromebook for all students in grades 5-8.

 Woodland School’s hot lunch program is provided by Taste Nutrition Services.
-Families may order online as needed with small or large portions, vegetarian and Gluten Free options available.
+Families may order online as needed with small or large portions.
+Vegetarian and gluten free options are available.
 Hot lunch service is not included in tuition.

 Tuition Payment Options